luontola/tdd-mooc-small-steps/README.md

 Repeat this refactoring many times.

 Focus on doing as small changes as possible, so that all the tests will pass between every change.
-It's even possible to do this refactoring by changing only one line at a time.
+Make it your goal to change at most *2 lines* at a time.
+It's even possible to do this refactoring by changing only *1 line* at a time, though that will require some unconventional refactoring strategies and good familiarity with JavaScript, because then you can no longer change a function signature and all calls to that function at the same time.
+(In real life, changing 1-3 lines at a time is normal.)

 Try out different approaches.
 For example refactor starting from where the `Date` value is created vs. where it is used.
+You may also try copying a function, changing the new function, and then migrating all code to use it one-by-one, instead of changing an existing function.

 Get to know your IDE and the automated refactorings it provides.
-Try [refactoring golf](http://codemanship.co.uk/parlezuml/blog/?postid=1360) and get the lowest score possible.
+Try [refactoring golf](https://github.com/daviddenton/refactoring-golf#readme) and get the lowest score possible.

 ## When is a change small?